Month: May 2025

 Danni-Jade Cruickshanks

-My final project, entitled ‘The Attachment’, explores the theme of possession and spiritual attachment.
+My final project, titled ‘The Attachment,’ explores the theme of possession and spiritual attachment.
 I was inspired by the work of Kelly Jean and Fritz Lang.
-Using editing softwares, to darken the images.
+Using editing software to darken the images, I employed low-lighting techniques to create an eerie mood.
+I also used photo manipulation to fit the images more into the horror theme.

 Tobi Degg

-Titled “Beauty is in the eye of the beholder”, my project aims to bring attention to insect conservation and extinction by showcasing taxidermied insects that people tend to fear or freak out about in an aesthetically pleasing way, hopefully shifting the narrative that they are “gross” and making people less uncomfortable.
+Titled “Beauty is in the Eye of the Beholder,” my project aims to bring attention to insect conservation and extinction by showcasing taxidermied insects that people tend to fear or freak out about in an aesthetically pleasing way, hopefully shifting the narrative that they are “gross” and making people less uncomfortable.

-I believe more people will kill bugs on sight than will be willing to admit it, it doesnt take much to forget our power over such small, often times harmless creatures.
-Very few people really understand the benefit these small things give to us and our planet – they are recyclers, both prey and predator alike, and they often have symbiotic relationships to other living things.
+I believe more people will kill bugs on sight than will be willing to admit it.
+It doesn’t take much to forget our power over such small, often harmless creatures.
+Very few people understand the benefits these small creatures provide to us and our planet—they are recyclers, both prey and predator alike, and they often have symbiotic relationships with other living things.
 All of this benefits us.
 However, extinction rates of insects are rising.

 It is a huge problem, with massive negative impacts on humanity if nothing changes.
-I hope to show people that the smaller creatures on our planet are just as important as the larger ones – no one thing is greater, and we are all equally important.
-My project aims to bring about a sense of care for the things that make the world go round, as without insects, I believe we would not survive.
+I hope to show people that the smaller creatures on our planet are just as important as the larger ones—no one thing is greater, and we are all equally important.

 Bonni-Jay Dudley

 I have always had a connection and love for art and narrative.
-I’ve been greatly influenced by my dad’s love of landscape photography growing up, his skill at capturing the passion and beauty of the natural world inspired me to learn more about this genre, translating his work into my own portraiture style.
+I’ve been greatly influenced by my dad’s love of landscape photography growing up; his skill at capturing the passion and beauty of the natural world inspired me to learn more about this genre, translating his work into my own portraiture style.

-The chance to interact and communicate with clients however is what most fascinates me about photography, it excites me to be able to work with others and produce a product where the client looks and feels their best.
+The chance to interact and communicate with clients, however, is what most fascinates me about photography.
+It excites me to be able to work with others and produce a product where the client looks and feels their best.

 Connor Griffiths

-‘Ungodly and Divine’ a visual representation of the religious and societal stereotype around good and evil showcased through the medium of original couture fashion.
-Through this body of work I wished to celebrate femininity of the models themselves, embracing their bodies and their natural beauty.
+Ungodly and Divine’ is a visual representation of the religious and societal stereotypes around good and evil, showcased through the medium of original couture fashion.
+Through this body of work, I wished to celebrate the femininity of the models themselves, embracing their bodies and their natural beauty.

-In ‘Ungodly and Divine’, women are portrayed as ethereal beings, showcasing the common ‘evil is sexy’ trope juxtaposing the stereotypical innocent, youthful and good character seen in today’s media.
+In ‘Ungodly and Divine,’ women are portrayed as ethereal beings, showcasing the common ‘evil is sexy’ trope, juxtaposing the stereotypical innocent, youthful, and good character seen in today’s media.

 Lillie Harris